 He has called for a "tough but fair" path to citizenship for undocumented immigrants and has helped craft comprehensive reform bills in the Senate.

-He holds a mixed record on gun control.
+Bennet holds a mixed record on gun control.
 He's voted to ban high-capacity magazines of over 10 bullets; he's also said he opposes restricting the right to bear arms; and, in 2009, he voted to allow Amtrak riders to check bags containing guns.
+His push for gun control on the campaign trail has not always been widely accepted.
+The Democratic presidential hopeful told ABC News Chief Anchor George Stephanopoulos on "This Week" in June that in Colorado, people are safer because of the laws that have been passed to close so-called loopholes in the law.

 What you might not know about him: